mariomaric/EncodeForYouTube/README.md

 # Convert MP3 to FLV

-Convert MP3 audio file to FLV video file so you can upload it to YouTube.
+Convert MP3 audio file to FLV video file and upload it to YouTube.